Lara popped this one into the suggestion box:

 In terms of where to find an elegant dress with sleeves and a below-the-knee hem … er, that’s a toughie.
 But here are a few places to check:

-- Talbots – Their new Aisle Style line is aimed at weddings, but the garments are appropriate to most dressy affairs.
+- Talbots – Their Occasion line is aimed at weddings, but the garments are appropriate to most dressy affairs.

 - Nordstrom – You can’t search by hem (besides short/long), but Nordstrom allows you to search by sleeves.
 Here are their current 3/4 and long-sleeved dress options.